Toggle Location Modal

 DGEHS Panel Hospitals List - Download PDF

-Explore the updated DGEHS panel hospitals list with complete details of authorised hospitals for Delhi Govt. employees.
-View addresses, and specialties here.
+Explore the latest DGEHS panel hospitals list 2026 with complete details of authorized hospitals for Delhi Govt. employees with addresses, specialties and coverage details.
 You can also download the DGEHS empanelled hospitals PDF here.

 Total 435 DGEHS Hospitals Found in Delhi